top of page

 Simon Hancott

-• 7 min read
+• 5 min read

 month end close

-The fundamental principle behind revenue recognition is that revenue should be recorded when it is earned — that is, when the performance obligation has been fulfilled — not simply when cash is received.
 For a SaaS business selling annual subscriptions, this creates an immediate tension.
-A customer pays £12,000 upfront for twelve months of access to your platform.
-The cash is in your account on day one.
-But you've only earned one month's worth of revenue on day one.
-The remaining eleven months of revenue will be earned as you continue to deliver the service across the subscription period.
+A customer pays £12,000 upfront for twelve months of platform access.
+The cash lands on day one.
+But only one month's worth of revenue has been earned on day one.
+The remaining eleven months will be earned as the service is delivered across the subscription period.

 Month